Jamie Richards (horse trainer)

-Jamie Richards is a leading thoroughbred horse racing trainer in New Zealand.
+Jamie Richards is a leading thoroughbred horse racing trainer in New Zealand and Hong Kong.

 Early career

 Jamie's father, Paul Richards, was an accomplished jockey and his mother, Leanne Richards was a racing administrator.

 Jamie was also an amateur jockey, winning 5 races in 10 starts.

 Jamie attended Otago Boys' High School and then Otago University, he achieved a Bachelor of Commerce in Management and Accounting and a Diploma in Marketing.
 He was selected for the Sunline International Management Scholarship to undertake stud and stable experience in Europe and the United States.

 He later worked for New Zealand Bloodstock before moving to Matamata to work at Waikato Stud.

 Te Akau Racing

 Jamie entered into a formal training partnership at Te Akau Racing with Stephen Autridge in May 2015.
 He took over as sole trainer in July 2018.

 Jamie has won the New Zealand Trainers Premiership: